 If you’re looking for a rainy-day activity with the kids, look no further than the Teddy Bear Museum in Dorchester.
 This small, family-friendly museum is home to over 100 kinds of teddy bears, all displayed amongst the vintage furnishings of an old-fashioned home.
 The collection includes many early antiques, as well as more modern favourites.
 It’s an incredibly sweet museum!

-The Teddy Bear Museum is currently closed due to COVID-19 restrictions, so keep an eye on their website for updates.
+The Teddy Bear Museum is currently closed due to government restrictions, so keep an eye on their website for updates.

 The Tutankhamun Exhibition is an incredibly accurate recreation of the tomb and treasures discovered by Howard Carter in 1922.
 This World Heritage Exhibition is world-renowned for its meticulous accuracy.
 Especially because many of the replicas have been made using original materials and techniques.

-The Tutunkhamun Exhibition is currently closed due to COVID-19 restrictions.
+The Tutunkhamun Exhibition is currently closed due to government restrictions.
 Keep an eye on their website for further updates.

 8 Things to do Near Dorchester